 The bulk of Memphis’ best hotels and lodging options are located in the downtown district, the oldest part of the city.
-On previous visits, I’ve always stayed at the iconic Peabody, but this particular trip fell just weeks after the Hotel Indigo Memphis opened just a few blocks up.
-Not only do I adore a good boutique hotel, but I love being one of the first guests at a brand spankin’ new property.
+On previous visits, I’ve always stayed at the iconic Peabody, but this particular trip we checked in at the Hotel Indigo Memphis just a few blocks uptown.

 It was my first time staying at any Hotel Indigo and from the murals that greeted us in the parking garage to the top-notch service at the check-in desk, I knew this hotel was my style.